wp-plugins/ultimate-landing-page-and-coming-soon-page/readme.txt

 *  Place slideshows on landing pages and coming soon pages using third party plugins
 *  Add menus to your landing pages and coming soon pages
 *  Create a custom slug for your landing pages and coming soon pages
+*  Control wp_head and wp_footer on your landing pages and coming soon pages
+*  Do you have your own html designs?
+Place your own code as a landing page or coming soon page
 *  And more...

 ###Created for Marketers and Designers